 Here a few of our favorite small wedding venues in NYC.

-If you and your future spouse are foodies, this Manhattan cooking school is the perfect place for your intimate NYC event.
+If you and your future spouse are foodies, this Manhattan cooking school is the perfect small wedding venue in NYC.
 Located in a converted Carriage House, there are several small spaces at Haven’s Kitchen that are ideal for a romantic wedding, including the second floor area, which features artwork by Ellsworth Kelly and Richard Serra and can accommodate 40 guests for a seated dinner, and the spacious loft-style third floor, which can fit 80 guests for a seated dinner.
 And of course, the food wins praise for being absolutely amazing!

 Learn more about Haven’s Kitchen »